emazzotta/emazzotta.github.io/_posts/2020-06-17-1-Year-Tesla-Model-3-Review.md

 Of course this is only possible, where there are available charging stations.
 I used to shop more at [@coop_ch](https://twitter.com/coop_ch) than [@migros](https://twitter.com/migros).
 This has changed since owning a Tesla because [@migros](https://twitter.com/migros) is clearly welcoming the electric future by offering quite a few charging stations.

 The fact that electricity is cheap is convenient.
-Using [@EnBW's](https://twitter.com/EnBW) card, I pay 0.3€/kWh which amounts to CHF 23.50 per full charge (500 km range).
-But most of the time I use free charging, such as the one provided by [@StadtwerkWin](https://twitter.com/StadtwerkWin) which offers electricity generated via 🌞
+Using [@EnBW's](https://twitter.com/EnBW) card, I pay 0.28€/kWh which amounts to about 22€ (~26$) per full charge (500 km / 310 miles range).
+But most of the time I use free charging options, such as the one provided by [@StadtwerkWin](https://twitter.com/StadtwerkWin) which offers electricity generated via solar 🌞.

 Sometimes I do what I refer to as "car-office".
 The Tesla is comfortable and it has an impressive audio system which is amazing when watching YouTube or Netflix via the car's own 15" screen, so I'm inclined to spend time in the car while charging.

 ![Car Office](/blog/assets/images/tesla/car-office.jpeg)

 The audio is comparable to a cinema imho.
-Sometimes I review the dash cam or sentry footage which the car records while driving or while being parked and someone getting too close to it.
+Sometimes I review the dash cam or sentry footage which the car records while driving or while being parked and someone getting too close to the car.

 Thanks to this feature I caught someone bumping into the front of my car while it was parked and she was reversing out of the parking spot.
 The license plate is visible and perfectly readable.
 Aside from that I have 20GB of footage of curious people checking out the car.